inet-framework/inet/showcases/emulation/voip/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In our first configuration, packets will go via the loopback interface.
 Each
-sent packet goes down the protocol stack, through the loopback interface,
+sent packet goes down the protocol stack, through the loopback interface, and
-and back up the protocol stack to the other simulation process.
+back up the protocol stack to the other simulation process.
+The Linux kernel
+even even allows us to apply a small amount of delay, packet loss and bit
+corruption to the interfaces, to simulate the effects of the packets going
+through a real network.

-The specific setup for the loopback interface case is illustrated by the following
+The setup for the loopback interface case is illustrated by the following
 figure:

 .. figure:: media/setup2.png